$1.06 Billion in Sales Expected for Palo Alto Networks, Inc. (NYSE:PANW) This Quarter

-On average, analysts expect that Palo Alto Networks will report full year sales of $4.18 billion for the current fiscal year, with estimates ranging from $4.17 billion to $4.23 billion.
-For the next financial year, analysts anticipate that the business will report sales of $4.94 billion, with estimates ranging from $4.86 billion to $5.06 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that that provide coverage for Palo Alto Networks.
+On average, analysts expect that Palo Alto Networks will report full-year sales of $4.18 billion for the current fiscal year, with estimates ranging from $4.17 billion to $4.23 billion.
+For the next fiscal year, analysts expect that the company will report sales of $4.94 billion, with estimates ranging from $4.86 billion to $5.06 billion.
+Zacks’ sales calculations are an average based on a survey of sell-side research analysts that follow Palo Alto Networks.

 Palo Alto Networks (NYSE:PANW) last announced its quarterly earnings results on Sunday, February 21st.
-The network technology company reported $1.55 earnings per share for the quarter, beating analysts’ consensus estimates of $1.43 by $0.12.
+The network technology company reported $1.55 earnings per share for the quarter, topping analysts’ consensus estimates of $1.43 by $0.12.
 Palo Alto Networks had a negative net margin of 8.36% and a negative return on equity of 8.66%.
 The firm had revenue of $1.02 billion during the quarter, compared to analysts’ expectations of $985.90 million.
-During the same period in the previous year, the company earned $1.19 earnings per share.
-Palo Alto Networks’s quarterly revenue was up 24.5% compared to the same quarter last year.
+During the same period in the prior year, the company earned $1.19 EPS.
+The firm’s revenue was up 24.5% on a year-over-year basis.

-A number of large investors have recently bought and sold shares of PANW.
-TrimTabs Asset Management LLC purchased a new position in Palo Alto Networks during the fourth quarter worth approximately $2,188,000.
-Bremer Bank National Association raised its stake in Palo Alto Networks by 2.5% during the fourth quarter.
-Bremer Bank National Association now owns 5,744 shares of the network technology company’s stock worth $2,041,000 after purchasing an additional 141 shares during the period.
-FARMERS & MERCHANTS TRUST Co OF LONG BEACH purchased a new position in Palo Alto Networks during the fourth quarter worth approximately $249,000.
-Symphony Financial Ltd. Co. purchased a new position in Palo Alto Networks during the fourth quarter worth approximately $268,000.
-Finally, Sowell Financial Services LLC raised its stake in Palo Alto Networks by 168.1% during the fourth quarter.
-Sowell Financial Services LLC now owns 606 shares of the network technology company’s stock worth $215,000 after purchasing an additional 380 shares during the period.
-80.76% of the stock is currently owned by institutional investors.
+Large investors have recently bought and sold shares of the company.
+TrimTabs Asset Management LLC bought a new position in shares of Palo Alto Networks in the fourth quarter valued at $2,188,000.
+Bremer Bank National Association boosted its position in shares of Palo Alto Networks by 2.5% in the 4th quarter.
+Bremer Bank National Association now owns 5,744 shares of the network technology company’s stock valued at $2,041,000 after purchasing an additional 141 shares during the period.
+FARMERS & MERCHANTS TRUST Co OF LONG BEACH purchased a new position in shares of Palo Alto Networks in the fourth quarter worth approximately $249,000.
+Symphony Financial Ltd. Co. purchased a new position in Palo Alto Networks during the 4th quarter worth approximately $268,000.
+Finally, Sowell Financial Services LLC lifted its holdings in shares of Palo Alto Networks by 168.1% in the fourth quarter.
+Sowell Financial Services LLC now owns 606 shares of the network technology company’s stock valued at $215,000 after purchasing an additional 380 shares in the last quarter.
+Institutional investors own 80.76% of the company’s stock.

 Palo Alto Networks, Inc provides cybersecurity platform solutions worldwide.
 The company provides firewall appliances and software; Panorama, a security management solution for the control of appliances and software deployed on an end-customer's network as a virtual or a physical appliance; and virtual system upgrades, which are available as extensions to the virtual system capacity that ships with physical appliances.